Tracks are optional career and field of study oriented programs that any student at Sora can enroll in.

 In the Design Track, students learn core visual design principles and work on projects that can range from visual and graphic design to architectural interior design to sketching and illustration.
 The goal of the Design Track is for students to learn core visual design principles and build a design portfolio for their resume and external work opportunities within design.
 Our Design Track program is also supported by professionals from Mentor Network from the Royal College of Art, Washington University in St. Louis, Guild Quality, Coda Labs, and the Savannah College of Art and Design.

 We will continue to add additional Tracks throughout 2021.
-By Fall 2021, our program will offer these Tracks: Engineering, Design, Writing & Literature, History, Entrepreneurship, and Health Sciences.
+By Fall 2021, our program will offer these Tracks: Engineering, Design, Entrepreneurship, Agriculture, Human Services, Classical Arts, and Health Sciences.